SunnyReindeer/GithubProj/FUND_PORTFOLIO_LOGIC.md

 # Fund Portfolio Recommendation Logic Explanation

 ## Overview
-The fund portfolio recommendation system (like Syfe) matches pre-defined portfolios to users based on their risk profile from the questionnaire.
+The fund portfolio recommendation system matches pre-defined portfolios to users based on their risk profile from the questionnaire.

 ## Step-by-Step Process